Life Insurance Companies in Ontario Canada

 - You did not pay the premium and the policy lapsed despite many reminders.
 So, there is no policy in place if you did not pay up even after the 30 day grace period.
 Or, the only possibility could be if you died during the grace period.
 In such a case the insurer may deduct the unpaid premium from the benefit amount.

 - The beneficiary on your life insurance is a minor.

 Can Life Insurance Companies Tell If You Smoke?

-The main source of money for the life insurance companies is from underwriting premiums.
+The main source of money for life insurance companies is underwriting premiums.
 When the insurer collects premiums from the insured, they do not expect all of them to put in a claim.
-So, for a year if the amount that an insurance company pays out less amount in claims then the premiums then they make a profit.
+So, for a year if the amount that an insurance company pays out less amount in claims than the premiums then they make a profit.

 Why Do Life Insurance Companies Take Blood?

 Life insurance companies take blood to check if the applicant has any serious or life-threatening diseases.
 These tests help them to know if there is a potential for a medical issue to come up in the near future.
 They check for blood tests linked to the functioning of major organs.
 These may include the heart, arteries, liver, kidney, bladder, pancreas, etc. Apart from these, they may also check for HIV, STD, and any abusive drug use.